 Saving Bears from Horrible Cruelty

-WSPA and our local partner in Pakistan, the Bioresource Research Centre (BRC), have rescued two more bears – a female Himalayan brown bear named Lucia and a male Asiatic black bear named Vidaar – as part of the WSPA funded alternative livelihood program.
-Lucia and Vidaar will now live in a sanctuary, and never be used for bear baiting again.
-Photo: Lucia, a female Himalayan Brown Bear saved by WSPA
+WSPA and our local partner in Pakistan, the Bioresource Research Centre (BRC), have rescued a number of bears from the cruel sport of bear baiting as part of the WSPA-funded alternative livelihood program.
+These majestic creatures now live in a sanctuary, and never be used for bear baiting again.
+Photo: Lucia, a female Himalayan Brown Bear was saved by WSPA

 Millions of animals are shipped live from Australia every year.
 They endure horrific and unnecessary journeys and very slow, painful slaughters at their final destination.
 So far, nearly 200,000 supporters and many key politicians have backed WSPA’s Live Export Campaign, which calls for an eventual end to live exports.
 To learn more about WSPA's vision for animals in agriculture, visit this link.